AdrianDDS/AdrianDDS/README.md

 - ⚜️ Am a monitor of a scout group

-- 💥 Love reading comics (and sometime I would like to find time to learn how to draw too)
+- 💥 Love reading comics (and someday I would like to find time to learn how to draw too)

 ## :mailbox: Contact me in :